TaniaRosasOrtiz/EmployeesDBAnalysisSQL/README.md

 The data analysis performed can be found here: [analysis](EmployeeSQL/data_analysis.sql)

-### BONUS:
+### Results:

-1. Import the SQL database into Pandas

-2. Create a histogram to visualize the most common salary ranges for employees.
+- The following histogram shows the most common salary ranges for employees.

 ![Salary Ranges Histogram](histogram_salary_ranges.png)

-3. Create a bar chart of average salary by title.
+- The bar chart displays the average salary by title.

 ![Average Salary by Title](average_salary_by_title.png)